How to Make Sterile Water! what is sterile water – You Need To Know All About

 Is Sterile Water the Same as Saline Water?

-No. sterile water has zero microbial activity and can be used for medical purposes.
-On the other hand, saline water contains the salt solution and is used for wound irrigation and cleaning.
+No. Sterile water has zero microbial activity and can be used for medical purposes.
+On the other hand, saline water contains a salt solution and is used for wound irrigation and cleaning.
+You need more details on sterile water so see here.

 How Long Does Boiled Water Stay Sterile?